Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 For Paola Voci, moving around a lot during lectures is a very important aspect of the way she teaches.

-Dr Voci has been with the Division of Humanities for two years teaching Chinese language and culture, as well as a paper on Chinese cinema.
-Though she completed her undergraduate degree in Venice, and went on to study film theory and history at the Beijing Film Academy, Dr Voci gained her PhD from Indiana University in the United States.
+Dr Voci is an Associate Professor and Head of Department in the Department of Languages and Cultures, and also the President of NZASIA (the New Zealand Association of Asian Studies).
+She teaches Chinese language and culture, as well as Asian Studies.
+Dr Voci completed her undergraduate degree in Venice, and went on to study film theory and history at the Beijing Film Academy.
+She gained her PhD from Indiana University in the United States.
 Before coming here, she spent time at a couple of American universities, "where the classes were a lot bigger than what I have now.